-While they were there, the time came for the baby
+While they were there, the time came for

 to be born, and she gave birth to her firstborn,